Reed-CompBio/protein-weaver/docs/docs/contributing-guide.md

 3. Next, navigate to [https://react-icons.github.io/react-icons/](https://react-icons.github.io/react-icons/) and choose your favorite icon.
 I will be using the GiTigerHead icon for mine!

-4. Add the relevant import statement to the top of the NavBar page: `import { GiTigerHead } from "react-icons/gi";`.
+4. Add the relevant import statement to the top of the NavBar page:<br>
+`import { GiTigerHead } from "react-icons/gi";`.

 5. Finally, replace the icon component in the code that you copied from earlier with the name of the new one.
 In my case I put `<GiTigerHead />`.